 An additional benefit of exercising includes sleeping more soundly.
 Drug and alcohol addiction can disrupt body processes, including the body’s circadian rhythms which can cause difficulty falling or staying asleep without the drug of choice.
 However, as the body returns to a nourished, balanced state, exercise will help restore the normal sleep cycle.
 Being well-rested will help the body heal faster, and give the recovering addict more energy to enjoy their lives and achieve sobriety.

-If the recovering addict has not exercised before or in a long time, consider having them start small such as going for a walk everyday and seeing how it feels.
+If the recovering addict has not exercised before or in a long time, consider having them start small such as going for a walk every day and seeing how it feels.
 It is also an opportunity for them to increase their social circle; for example, they can find someone with similar goals, or even someone a little more experienced.
 Having a workout buddy will help each other stay motivated, and push each other during workouts.
 Have them start slow and build their way up to find what workout is best for them.
-Remember there is no one path to recovery; and there is no one way to work out.
-Exercise plays an important role in recovery from addition, as well as in staying healthy.
+Remember there is no one path to recovery, and there is no one way to work out.
+Exercise plays an important role in recovery from addiction, as well as in staying healthy.